The Ultimate Guide To Joining A Startup

 • When faced with obstacles in the past, what happened?

-• Did they become demoralized and let the obstacles stop them or find a way to persevere through them and come out stronger on the other side?
+• Did they become demoralized and let the obstacles stop them?
+Or did they find a way to persevere and grow stronger?

 • Do they have a track record of extraordinary achievement? (aside from fundraising)